-These cheesy Mexican-style stuffed peppers are filled with seasoned ground beef, tomatoes, rice, and sautéed poblano peppers for a flavorful, family-friendly dinner.
+These Mexican stuffed bell peppers are filled with seasoned ground beef, rice, and poblano peppers, topped with melted cheese.
+A balanced, weeknight-friendly dinner with make-ahead flexibility.

 A white serving platter with red, green, and yellow bell pepper halves filled with a Mexican-spiced mix of ground beef, tomatoes, and rice, topped with melted cheese, and garnished with fresh cilantro.